Young People Leaving Care (Accommodation) Bill

 Description

-The Young People Leaving Care (Accommodation) Bill establishes a legal duty for local authorities to provide accommodation meeting minimum standards for young people leaving care.
-The Secretary of State will set these standards through regulations, covering aspects such as:
+The Young People Leaving Care (Accommodation) Bill sets a legal duty on local authorities to provide accommodation that meets minimum standards for young people leaving care.
+The Secretary of State will define these standards through regulations covering:

-- Health and safety of the premises and procedures
+- Health and safety of premises and procedures

 - Personal safety, security, and accessibility